Olivia Mellan

-Olivia Mellan, (born October 14, 1946) is an American therapist and consultant, specialized in money conflict resolution.
-Since 1982, she has been a leader in the field of money psychology.
-She is the author or co-author (with Sherry Christie) of five books about money and relationships.
-She is also a monthly columnist for Investment Advisor magazine.
-She has been interviewed frequently on The TODAY Show, Oprah, and ABC's 20-20, as well as on nationwide TV, radio and in the print media.
-In 2006, Investment Advisor magazine named her one of the Top 25 – those leaders who had the most influence on the financial advisor industry.
+Olivia Mellan (born October 14, 1946, died August 17, 2024), an American psychotherapist and consultant, specialized in money conflict resolution.
+A leader in the field of money psychology since 1982, she was frequently interviewed on such TV programs as The TODAY Show, Oprah, and ABC's 20-20, as well as by Money magazine, The New York Times, The Wall Street Journal, and many other nationwide broadcast and print media.
+She also published five pioneering books about money and relationships with co-author Sherry Christie, and wrote "The Psychology of Money" column and many feature articles for Investment Advisor magazine.
+In 2006, Investment Advisor named her one of the Top 25 influencers on the financial advisor industry.

 Early life and education

-Olivia Mellan was born on October 14, 1946 in Brooklyn, New York, to Eli Mellan, an attorney (and later District Court Judge in Nassau County, New York), and Sara Mellan, a secretary and housewife.
-She was raised in Wantagh, Long Island.
-Mellan was salutatorian of her MacArthur High School graduating class, and won a full scholarship to attend Mt.
-Holyoke College.
-She graduated with honors in 1968 magna cum laude with a degree in French.
-She studied in Paris, France, and choreographed plays in Paris and in America.
-She attended Georgetown University's School of Language and Linguistics (also winning a full scholarship there); and earned a Masters in French, minoring in Sociolinguistics, in 1972.
-Mellan studied for six years in training institutes to become a psychotherapist.
-She studied Feminist Therapy for three years at the Washington Women's Center Feminist Counseling program, and graduated in 1974 from the Washington Community Therapy Guild's 3-year training program in Washington, D.C.
+Mellan was born on October 14, 1946, in Brooklyn, New York, to Eli Mellan, an attorney (and later District Court Judge in Nassau County, New York), and Sara Mellan, a secretary and housewife.
+Raised in Wantagh, Long Island, she was named salutatorian of her graduating class at nearby MacArthur High School.
+Mellan won a full scholarship to attend Mount Holyoke College.
+After spending her junior year in Paris, she graduated from Mount Holyoke in 1968 with a B.A. magna cum laude in French.
+Mellan was granted another full scholarship to Georgetown University's School of Language and Linguistics, where in 1972 she earned a master's degree in French, minoring in sociolinguistics.
+Mellan took advantage of opportunities to choreograph plays in both Paris and the U.S. As her interest in psychotherapy grew, she trained for three years in the Washington Women's Center Feminist Counseling program, followed by an additional three years in the Washington (D.C.)
+Therapy Guild's training program.
+She graduated from the Therapy Guild program in 1974.

 Early career

-Olivia Mellan has been in private practice since 1974 as a psychotherapist specializing in women's issues and in couples conflict resolution.
+Mellan has been in private practice since 1974 as a psychotherapist specializing in women's issues and in couples conflict resolution.
 Since 1982, she began specializing in money psychology and money conflict resolution, when she and attorney and friend Michael Goldberg, realized that "money was the last taboo in the therapy office and in life in general."
 They coined the term "money harmony" and offered a workshop at Sevenoaks Retreat Center in Madison, Va., leading a money psychology group at a Money Conference where Michael Phillips was the keynoter.
 Impressed by their work, Phillips sponsored a trip to California for Goldberg and Mellan to train other therapists in money psychology work.

 An article in the Washington Post's Style section about "Money Madness" appearing around the Christmas season mentioned Mellan (under her previous married name - Mundra) and Goldberg's money personality types.
 This led to many radio and print interviews, and several years later, Mellan self-published a workbook, Ten Days to Money Harmony.
 This book came to the attention of George Gibson, head of Walker Publishing in New York City, who invited Mellan to expand her workbook into her first published book.